oracleimc/ccoe-CAT-sourcecode.github.io/README.md

 Notes:

-The dist folder contains the lateest build in the oracleimc/
+The dist folder contains the latest build in the oracleimc/CAT

 Description:
 This code is witten in Angular 8 basically to create a form that accepts replicated inputs from the Solution portal and converts to the value fo JSON Format.